Careers and Internships

-- A Metro transit subsidy is available to all student interns, paid or unpaid, regardless of appointment category.
+- A Metro transit subsidy is available to all student interns.

 - Throughout the year, we offer a series of unique, specialized training sessions on a wide variety of current and emerging issues regarding environmental protection, safety and law enforcement.
 These seminars are 90 minutes long and offered to all clerks and interns during the lunch hour.
 View some examples of educational programs offered in the past.